Definition of Book Value of Equity

 Conclusion

-Book value of equity is the total amount due to a company’s shareholders.
+The book value of equity is the total amount due to a company’s shareholders.
 This is calculated as a difference between total assets and total external liabilities.
 BVE have got different implications and uses for different stakeholders.
 It denotes the actual amount that a shareholder will receive at liquidation.
-However, as it uses historical data for calculation, data might not reflect the actual position as on date and might lead to incorrect investment decisions.
+However, as it uses historical data for calculation, data might not reflect the actual position as of the date and might lead to incorrect investment decisions.

 Recommended Articles